sbclter/sbclter-website-2019/bootstrap4-minimal/education/undergrad/index.md

    		</div>

   <div class="col-md-8">
-    		<p>These internships are for students interested in kelp forest ecology, marine science and/or scientific SCUBA diving.If helping run laboratory experiments and participating in field research, including beach surveys and scuba diving, is something of interest to you, please fill out our <a href="{{site.baseurl}}/external/Documents/Other/Volunteer_Application_and_Waiver.pdf">SBC volunteer application form</a>.
+    		<p>These internships are for students interested in kelp forest ecology, marine science and/or scientific SCUBA diving.If helping run laboratory experiments and participating in field research, including beach surveys and scuba diving, is something of interest to you, please visit our <a href="{{site.baseurl}}/community/opportunity">opportunity page</a>.
 We encourage all motivated students to apply if you hope to gain invaluable hands-on experience in a marine science lab!
-If you have any questions about the application process, please do not hesitate to email <a href="mailto:dambat@ucsb.edu" target="_blank">Darrin Ambat</a>.
+If you have any questions about the application process, please do not hesitate to email <a href="mailto:njarymowycz@umail.ucsb.edu" target="_blank">Nicholas Jarymowycz</a>.
  </p>
 		</div>
 </div>